-We’re also working on a trail guide with L.L.
-Bean, and that is going to be the most comprehensive trail guide in the country.
-Anyone will be able to [access it]; you don’t need to be part of Hike it Baby.
+We also recently completed with L.L.
+Bean [one of] the most comprehensive trail guides in the country.
+Anyone can access it; you don’t need to be part of Hike it Baby.
 You can take a look and find a trail in your area that’s been approved by us as family friendly.
-We’re not going to compete with other trail guides; we’re actually going to include links to other ones.
+We don’t compete with other trail guides; we actually include links to other ones.
 The idea is that you want to go hike a trail instead of looking on five different websites to figure out if it’s good for you.
 You can just look on Hike it Baby and learn about it.
-We’ll be launching that by November or December.

 Can you tell me about your first book, Hike It Baby: 100 Awesome Outdoor Adventures with Babies and Toddlers?